'We would appeal to anyone who might have any information which could assist us to call 101'

-Two people arrested by PSNI after woman struck several times on the head with a hammer during assault in house
+Two people released as PSNI enquiries continue after woman struck several times on the head with a hammer

-The property was also damaged during the incident in the Springfield Avenue area of the city.
+A man, aged in his 40s, and a woman, aged in her 30s, have been released on bail to allow for further police enquiries.
+Police investigating the incident have again appealed to anyone who might have information to contact them.

 “It was also reported that damage was caused to an inside door and a TV.